-Under the CEFF, during 2009, the Company sold 1,824,941 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.24, for gross proceeds of approximately \$16.9 million.
-A proportionate share of the CEFF originating expenses was allocated to this sale from deferred offering costs.
-Net of expenses, proceeds from this sale were approximately \$16.8 million.
-As of December 31, 2009, legal, accounting, and other costs associated with this agreement approximating \$86 have been deferred and will be charged to equity as a reduction of proceeds from the CEFF or operations should management decide to abandon the CEFF.
+Under the CEFF, during 2009, the Company sold 1,824,941 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.24, for gross proceeds of approximately \$16.9 million and during 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
+A proportionate share of the CEFF originating expense was allocated to each of these sales from deferred offering costs.
+Net of expenses, proceeds from these sales were approximately \$16.8 million in 2009 and \$3.727 million in 2010.
+As of December 31, 2010, there were 1,095,315 shares of common stock remaining available for sale under the CEFF for a maximum of approximately \$24.4 million, exclusive of the 200,000 outstanding warrants held by Kingsbridge.
+As of December 31, 2010, legal, accounting, and other costs associated with this agreement approximating \$62 have been deferred and will be charged to equity as a reduction of proceeds from the CEFF or operations should management decide to abandon the CEFF.